The Wabash Independent Living and Learning Center, Inc. was established as a non-profit organization on May 24, 2000 for the following purposes:

 - The Wabash Independent Living and Learning Center, Inc. is a Center for Independent Living (CIL) serving people with disabilities in a primary target area that encompasses 6 counties in West Central Indiana.
 These counties include: Clay, Parke, Putnam, Vermillion, Owen, and Vigo.

-- The Wabash Independent Living and Learning Center, Inc. offers all four core services that characterize a Center for Independent Living: Information & Referral, Advocacy, Peer Support, and Independent Living Skills Training services.
+- The Wabash Independent Living and Learning Center, Inc. offers all five core services that characterize a Center for Independent Living: Information & Referral, Advocacy, Peer Support, and Independent Living Skills Training services.
 These services are provided through a wide variety of community-based programs including:

 Advocacy is conducted by all staff members and is what truly separates Centers for Independent Living from other programs for people with disabilities.
 Individual advocacy services assist people with disabilities to obtain the services that they need and teaches personal advocacy skills.
 The WILL Center also works at local, state, and national levels to ensure that needed supports are available and that discriminatory practices and barriers to independent living are removed.